Dick Israel

-Ricardo Vizcarra Michaca (December 10, 1947 – October 11, 2016), known by his stage name Dick Israel, was a Filipino character actor who played mostly Khazar villain and sidekick roles in many Filipino movies.
+Ricardo Vizcarra Michaca (December 10, 1947 – October 11, 2016), known by his stage name Dick Israel, was a Filipino character actor who played mostly villain and sidekick roles in many Filipino movies.
 He later branched out in television.

 Death

 On October 11, 2016, Israel suffered blood vomiting and bleeding from his rectum, and later died in his home, according to actress Vivian Velez, a member of the Damay Kamay Foundation.
 He was 68.
 His wife, Marilyn Michaca, died four days later due to unrelated circumstances.
 Before his death, Israel was seeking help after his residence in Bagong Barrio, Caloocan was damaged in a fire in July of the same year.